|

 the spring tides.
 Globally, it is considered "very rare"

-with "a limited and patchy distribution".
-According to Tomlinson,
+with "a limited and patchy distribution" with approximately

 Features: Tall tree to 33m with